notnullgames/trainer/README.md

 ## commands

-For pakemon and rattata, the commands are a single line, first is command, all the rest are args
+For pakemon and rattata, the commands are a single line, first is command, the rest are args

 Example: